ThomasLamprecht/ceph/ceph/doc/man/8/rbd.rst

   fail the connection.

 * ms_mode=prefer-crc - Use msgr2.1 on-the-wire protocol, select 'crc'
-  mode (since 5.11).
+  mode (since 5.11, default).
 If the daemon denies 'crc' mode in favor of 'secure' mode, agree to 'secure' mode.

 * ms_mode=prefer-secure - Use msgr2.1 on-the-wire protocol, select 'secure'
   mode (since 5.11).
 If the daemon denies 'secure' mode in favor of 'crc'